hknd23/idcempy/README.md

    <img src="https://github.com/hknd23/idcempy/blob/main/graphics/ZiOPC_Order_Gender.png" width="500" height="300" />
 </p>

 Module `zmiopc` also provides the function `vuong_opiopc` that employs the Vuong test stastic to compare the performace of the standard OP model (also available through `opmod`) versus the ZIOPC model and also the OP versus ZIOP model.
-The Vuong statistics from comparing the OP versus ZIOP comparison is given by:
+The Vuong statistics from comparing the OP and the ZIOPC model is given by

 ```python
 op_tob = zmiopc.opmod(data, X, Y)